-On our trip to Central Australia in June 2016, we made a list of what we call “The Red Centre Essentials”, they are must have items that you need to have packed for when you visit here.
+On our trip to Central Australia in June 2016, we made a list of what we call “The Red Centre Essentials”, they are must have items that you need to have packed for when you road trip here.

 1- Fly Nets

 Those flies will drive you absolutely insane and the investment of a fly net will help your sanity in the outback.
 We were lucky on our trip as we didn’t have to use them.
-However in the warmer months I can only imagine the swarms that will infest on you.
-Located at many of the roadhouses as well as Yulara and Kings Canyon,you can make the last minute dash to purchase one.
+However in the warmer months I can only imagine the swarms of flies that will infest on you.
+Located at many of the roadhouses as well as the townships of Yulara and Kings Canyon, you can make the last minute dash to purchase one.
 We found the prices ranged from $5 to $10.
 Alternatively you can purchase at a camping store prior to your departure of your trip.

 The “just in case” moment if it happens to rain whilst you’re out walking in the outback.
 You can pick up one from Kmart for $4, or the the roadhouses do sell them however they will be double/triple the price.